-In the labyrinth of female biology, hormones play a crucial role in controlling the menstrual cycle and the physical experiences associated with it, such as pain and cramps.
-In particular, progesterone, estrogen and prostaglandins are crucial to the functioning of this complex system.
-Let's take a closer look at these hormones and find out how they affect the female body.
+In the labyrinth of female biology, hormones play a crucial role by controlling the menstrual cycle and the associated physical experiences, such as pain and cramps.
+In particular, progesterone, estrogen, and prostaglandins are essential for the functioning of this complex system.
+Let’s take a closer look at these hormones and find out how they influence the female body.

 Estrogen: The Cycle Regulator